 9. Try new recipes at home

 There are hundreds of cocktail books in print.
 Many of them say the same thing, or are so complex you can hardly read them.
 Some of them are just right.
 I enjoy good instructions, delicious drinks, and quality photographs.
 A few of my favorites are: Cocktail Codex (by Death & Co.), Savory Cocktails, 3-Ingredient Cocktails, and Drinking Like Ladies (which includes recipes by female bartenders and histories of remarkable women).
-If you are looking for some recently released books, here are my best picks from 2020.
+If you are looking for some recently released books, here are some from 2021.

 10. Sample before serving